- Carl Dubler made bold predictions on HANA.

 Carl Dubler receives a Golden Pinocchio Award for his assertion regarding non-HANA databases being legacy.
 Ordinarily, we state that Golden Pinocchio Award winners lie, but with Carl Dubler, it’s unclear whether he knows what he is saying.

 Several years ago, SAP introduced the motto “Run Simple.”
 This is a nice sentiment, but how do we make it real?
 We start with the data model used to run ERP.
 The data model had to be simplified—this is the foundation of every innovation since.

 The data model for S/4HANA is not simplified, as we covered in the article How Much Has HANA Really Been Simplified?

 Some concrete examples:

 Inventory Management went from 26 tables in ECC 6 on legacy database to 1 table on HANA.

 In Finance, the Universal Journal (1 table) eliminates the painful process of FI-CO reconciliation (many tables).

-A database’s complexity is far more than simply how many tables it has as we covered in Does S/4HANA Have a Simplified Data Model?
+A database’s complexity is far more than merely how many tables it has as we covered in Does S/4HANA Have a Simplified Data Model?
 Each of the tables in HANA is more complex than the row-oriented tables.
-Financial reconciliation is not due to many tables and is not really a feature of software.
+Financial reconciliation is not due to many tables and is not a feature of the software.
 The complexity in reconciliation is due to the manual work in judgments, such as what revenue to recognized and when.

 Carl Dubler receives a second Golden Pinocchio Award for his assertion regarding the reconciliation benefits of S/3HANA.